waku-org/OpChan/packages/react/docs/getting-started.md

 npm i @opchan/react @opchan/core
 ```

 Create an app-level provider using `OpChanProvider`.
-You must pass a minimal client config (e.g., Ordiscan API key if you have one).
-OpChanProvider already wraps `WagmiProvider` and `AppKitProvider` from Reown AppKit internally, so mount it directly at the app root.
+The provider already wraps `WagmiProvider` and React Query; no AppKit is required.
+Mount it directly at the app root.

 ```tsx
 import React from 'react';